Sometimes, our mood can heavily depend on changes in the weather.

 And remember – no feelings last forever.
 So, enjoy the highs and take comfort that the lows will pass.

-The message coming loud and clear from within our community is:
+The message coming loud and clear from within the Mobilise community is:

-With some awareness, that as carers we're good at giving that advice, but not always great at implementing it for ourselves, with some carers saying they wait until they have "burnt out" before doing something to help themselves.
+With some awareness, that as carers we are good at giving that advice, but not always great at implementing it for ourselves, with some carers saying they wait until they have "burnt out" before doing something to help themselves.

-Sometimes you just need to have a bit of a wallow day – or duvet day, as I affectionately call them.
-Now, I can’t personally do duvet days in the style of my teens or early twenties!
-After all, there are 3 home schooling children here, one with complex needs.
+Sometimes we just need to have a bit of a wallow day – or duvet day, as I affectionately call them.
+Now, I can’t personally do duvet days in the style of my teens or early twenties.
 But, on a really low energy day, I am super kind to myself!

-Other ways we handle those tough days, include watching TV – the kind of TV that allows us to just escape a bit and relax our minds, with shows like First Dates and the Simpsons being mentioned!
+Other ways we handle those tough days, include positive media such watching TV – the kind of TV that allows us to just escape a bit and relax our minds, with shows like First Dates and the Simpsons being mentioned!
 Some of us like to keep our Pyjamas on all day too!
-And why not?!
+And why not?

 While some of us have been relaxing with new hobbies such as using water colours, taking more walks in nature or having picnics in the garden.

-A few of us commented that it isn’t always easy to recognise the need to slow down or indeed to actually do it.
+A carers shared that it isn’t always easy to recognise the need to slow down or indeed to actually do it.
 We’re so conditioned to ‘working hard’, that it can be difficult to simply ‘let go’ a little bit.